 PSAC’s technical committees – Well Testing, Snubbing, and Transportation – monitor and make recommendations to update the standards of competence for the occupations in their sector as industry practices and technology changes.

-For more details on the competencies, visit the Petroleum Human Resources Council of Canada’s website by clicking here.
+For more details on the competencies, visit the Petroleum Labour Market Information (PetroLLMI), Division of Energy Safety Canada’s website by clicking here.

 Designated Occupation Status